 - Berserk Button: Apes, when called "monkeys".

-- Fainting: Zira, due to her pregnancy.
+- Zira, due to her pregnancy.

 - Little "No": "On an historic day, which is commemorated by my species and fully documented in the Sacred Scrolls, there came Aldo.
 He did not grunt.
 He articulated.
 He spoke a word which had been spoken to him time without number by humans.
 He said, 'No'."

-- Openly referenced in the movie by the President, played by William Windom, who refuses at first to sign off on aborting Zira's pregnancy, and directly cites Herod's murder of innocent children as a reason.
+- Nice Job Breaking It, Herod: Hasslein's obsession with killing Zira's baby merely ensures that nobody notices Zira had switched babies with another chimp mother at Armando's circus.
+Openly referenced in the movie by the President, played by William Windom, who refuses at first to sign off on aborting Zira's pregnancy, and directly cites Herod's murder of innocent children as a reason.

 - Prequel in the Lost Age: From the apes' point of view, it's this.

 - Red Shirt: Dr. Milo — although in fairness, his death wasn't actually meant to happen until much later in the film.
-The actor had trouble working with the makeup prosthetics however, and the character's death was bought forward.
+The actor had trouble working with the makeup prosthetics however, and the character's death was brought forward.

-- After his experience being forced to write this sequel after Beneath (which was written with as final a Downer Ending as could be done), screenwriter Paul Dehn wrote the ending of Escape as both a link to the future storyarc and with enough wiggle room to squeeze in another movie if the studio wanted it.
+- Sequel Hook: The ending scene was meant to simply connect this movie to the future.
+Executive Meddling led to more movies.
+After his experience being forced to write this sequel after Beneath (which was written with as final a Downer Ending as could be done), screenwriter Paul Dehn wrote the ending of Escape as both a link to the future storyarc and with enough wiggle room to squeeze in another movie if the studio wanted it.